 What can you do to achieve a better physical balance in life?
-How can you restore your own balance?
+How do you restore your own balance?

-In previous blogs, two patterns have already become clear that pain does not help, crossing your boundaries or avoiding too much.
+Previous blogs have shown two patterns that don't help pain, cross your boundaries or avoid too much.
 You could also compare these patterns with exertion and relaxation.
-When crossing borders the effort is too great, when avoiding there can be too much relaxation.
-The balance is disturbed, as it were.
-If the alarm system in our brain works well, most people will seek relaxation at the right moment or they will exert themselves (physically) for a while.
-This is often done automatically, because we feel that it is better to get up and move, or just take a rest.
+When crossing boundaries the effort is too great, when avoiding it there can be too much relaxation.
+The balance is disturbed as it were.
+If the alarm system in our brain works well, most people seek relaxation at the right moment or make a physical effort.
+This often happens automatically, because we feel that it is better to stand up and move, or just take a break.

 The disturbed physical balance

 With chronic pain this can be a lot more difficult.
-Sometimes you may be in pain when you're doing household chores, other times you may not.
-Sometimes you may just want to do something and go on, while at other times you don't succeed.
-The physical balance between in- and relaxation can be disturbed by this and can no longer be automatic.
-Your brain needs to learn a new balance, as it were.
+One time you may be in pain when you are doing housework, another time you are not.
+Sometimes you may just want to have done something and go on, while another time you don't succeed.
+The physical balance between in and relaxation can be disturbed and no longer be automatic.
+Your brain has to learn a new balance, as it were.

 Learning a new physical balance often works best by first following a fixed rule for a while.
-In the next blog you can read which rule you can apply for this.
+In the next blog you will read which rule you can apply for this.

-In order to become well aware of your current day pattern, it helps to keep track of your daily activities and how much time you have spent on them for a while, for example in a diary or diary.
+To become well aware of your current daily pattern, it helps to keep track of your daily activities and how much time you have spent on them for a while, for example in a diary or diary.
 You can do this for about three days to become well aware of your activities.

-- Make an overview for the coming days, including an overview of:
+Make an overview for the next few days:

 - Whether this was an in- or relaxing activity